Particle density in diffusion-limited annihilating systems: Introduction

-Our last results concern the mean-field behavior observed on high-dimensional lattices.
-Such behavior had never been confirmed for DLAS with asymmetric speeds.
-To this end, we consider the case $\lambda_B =0$ on $\BT$, the bidirected $2d$-regular tree.
-This is the $2d$-regular tree where each vertex has $d$ of its edges directed away from it, and $d$ edges directed towards it.
-It is natural to study DLAS on this graph because the numbers of incoming $A$-particles to the root from the different branches evolve independently.
-We prove that $\E V_t$ diverges logarithmically, which strongly suggests that $\rho_t \asymp t^{-1}$.
+Our final results concern the mean-field behavior $\rho_t\asymp t^{-1}$. \commHL{This was} first proven by Bramson and Lebowitz on lattices of dimension 4 and higher in the case of equal \commHL{particle densities and} jump rates. \commHL{While it is believed to hold for all jump rates, it has not been proven to occur with unequal jump rates on any graph.} We consider DLAS with $\lambda_B=0$ on $\BT$, the bidirected $2d$-regular tree, which is the $2d$-regular tree where each vertex has $d$ edges directed away from it and $d$ edges directed towards it.
+We prove that $\E V_t$ diverges logarithmically, which strongly suggests the mean-field density decay.
+The rationale for working on $\BT$ is that the $A$-particles approaching the root from different branches of the tree evolve independently, but analysis remains difficult even with this advantage.

 \begin{theorem} \thlabel{thm:tree} Let $\lambda_A=1$ and $\lambda_B=0$.
 For some positive absolute constants $c$ and $C$, it holds for all $d\geq 2$ on $\BT$ with $p=1/2$ that

 for all large $t$. \end{theorem}